Eric Cline: Calvert government

 Romanow announced his retirement as Premier of Saskatchewan and NDP leader in September 2000.
-Cline was mentioned by some as a possible successor (Canadian Press, 25 September 2000), but he declined to contest the position and did not publicly endorse another candidate (SSP, 1 December 2000).
+Cline was mentioned by some as a possible successor, but he declined to contest the position and did not publicly endorse another candidate.
 Lorne Calvert was chosen as Romanow's successor in February 2001, and he retained Cline as Finance Minister.

-Cline's first budget under Calvert introduced $370 worth of new spending, while also providing tax cuts for small business and projecting a narrow $2.8 million surplus.
-Some have argued that the budget marked a turning away from the more fiscally conservative approach of the Romanow government (Canadian Press, 30 March 2001).
-Subsequent declines in gas revenue and losses in federal equalization later forced Cline to withdraw $479 million from the fiscal stabilization fund to prevent a return to deficit spending (Canadian Press, 20 February 2002).
-In early 2002, he announced that the province would begin issuing quarterly financial reports (Broadcast News, 18 February 2002).
+Cline's first budget under Calvert introduced $370 million worth of new spending, while also providing tax cuts for small business and projecting a narrow $2.8 million surplus.
+Some have argued that the budget marked a turning away from the more fiscally conservative approach of the Romanow government.
+Subsequent declines in gas revenue and losses in federal equalization later forced Cline to withdraw $479 million from the fiscal stabilization fund to prevent a return to deficit spending.
+In early 2002, he announced that the province would begin issuing quarterly financial reports.

-Despite the worsening economic circumstances, Cline was able to present the NDP's eighth consecutive balanced budget in early 2002 with a modest surplus of $45,000 (Regina Leader-Post, 28 March 2002).
+Despite the worsening economic circumstances, Cline was able to present the NDP's eighth consecutive balanced budget in early 2002 with a modest surplus of $45,000.
 The budget reduced the size of government, while further increasing health spending and introducing taxes on tobacco and liquor.
-To avoid going into deficit, Cline was required to withdraw another $225 million from the fiscal stabilization fund (Reuters News, 28 March 2002).
-A subsequent Prairie drought reduced revenues further, and he needed to access the fund again later in the year (National Post, 28 November 2002).
-In December 2002, Cline and his government reduced fees and taxes in the oil industry to encourage further provincial development (Reuters News, 16 December 2003).
+To avoid going into deficit, Cline was required to withdraw another $225 million from the fiscal stabilization fund.
+A subsequent Prairie drought reduced revenues further, and he needed to access the fund again later in the year.
+In December 2002, Cline and his government reduced fees and taxes in the oil industry to encourage further provincial development.

-Cline endorsed Lorne Nystrom for the leadership of the federal New Democratic Party in September 2002, and was part of Nystrom's campaign team (Canadian Press, 19 September 2002).
-At the party's 2003 convention, Cline argued that Nystrom was best positioned to "speak to the realities of the market economy and how to generate wealth" while also affirming the role of public programs "to maximize equality of opportunity" (Canadian Press, 22 January 2003).
+Cline endorsed Lorne Nystrom for the leadership of the federal New Democratic Party in September 2002, and was part of Nystrom's campaign team.
+At the party's 2003 convention, Cline argued that Nystrom was best positioned to "speak to the realities of the market economy and how to generate wealth" while also affirming the role of public programs "to maximize equality of opportunity".
 Nystrom finished third against Jack Layton.

 Cline's third-quarter update in January 2003 showed a surplus of $100,000, maintained by the stabilization fund.
-While acknowledging the surplus, the auditor general suggested that the government was concealing some economic difficulties by transferring funds among departments and crown corporations (Canadian Press, 30 January 2003).
+While acknowledging the surplus, the auditor general suggested that the government was concealing some economic difficulties by transferring funds among departments and crown corporations.

 After serving as Finance Minister for over five years, Cline was reassigned as Minister of Justice and Attorney-General and as Minister of Industry in February 2003.
 He replaced the retiring Chris Axworthy in the former position, and Eldon Laudermilch in the latter.
 Jim Melenchuk was chosen as Cline's successor in Finance.